Accurate and Efficient Structural Ensemble Generation of Macrocyclic Peptides using Internal Coordinate Diffusion: Results

-To understand whether this approach can learn the underlying distribution of macrocycle conformations, we first trained \shortmethodname{} on macrocycle backbones in the absence of any residue or side-chain features and only providing ring-atom identity.
+To understand whether this approach can learn the highly-coupled and underlying distribution of macrocycle conformations, we first trained \shortmethodname{} on macrocycle backbones in the absence of any residue or side-chain features.
 From a design perspective, diverse backbone sampling alone can help drive inverse peptide design, where specific backbone geometries suggest important sequences.
-Figure~\ref{fig:angles} clearly demonstrates how \shortmethodname{} accurately replicates both angles and dihedrals with tight fidelity across all residue atoms, both qualitatively from the plots and quantitatively as measured by the KL divergence.
-Furthermore, we generated Ramachandran plots~\citep{Ramachandran1968-mn} alongside our withheld test set to visualize the conditional dependencies between residue torsions.
+Figure~\ref{fig:angles} (and per-residue distributions in Supplementary Section~\ref{app:ucond}) demonstrates how \shortmethodname{} accurately replicates both angles and dihedrals with tight fidelity across all residue atoms.
+Furthermore, we generated Ramachandran plots~\cite{Ramachandran1968-mn} alongside our withheld test set to visualize the conditional dependencies between residue torsions.
 Notably, \shortmethodname{} recapitulates the critical modes of the distribution.
-Appendix~\ref{app:ucond} provides more fine-grained detail by visualizing distributions separately based on the number of residues in the macrocycle.